 For its list, The Marker selects 20 Israeli startups that confront the greatest challenges facing humanity.
 For RedDress, the challenge is chronic, non-healing wounds.

-ActiGraft is an FDA and CE-cleared, regenerative wound solution that enables health care providers to produce – in real time – in vitro blood clot tissue from a patient’s whole blood.
-Once the blood clot is applied to the wound, it serves as a protective covering, biologic scaffold and wound microenvironment to promote the natural wound healing processes of the body.
+ActiGraft is an FDA and CE-cleared, wound solution that enables health care providers to produce – in real time – in vitro blood clot tissue from a patient’s whole blood.
+Once applied, the blood clot tissue serves as a protective covering and supports wound healing processes which naturally occur in the patient's body.

-With a 72% success rate, RedDress is committed to improving the health and lives of patients around the world by revolutionizing the way chronic wounds are treated.
+With the clinical study submitted to FDA showing a 72% healing rate, RedDress is committed to improving the health and lives of patients around the world by revolutionizing the way chronic wounds are treated.

 To learn more about The Marker’s nomination and RedDress’ revolutionary wound solution, click here.